MSLNZ/Quantity-Value/docs/context.rst

 Kinds of quantity are considered independent entities that become associated with unique dimensions in a context.

 A :class:`.Context` is initialised by a set of kinds of quantity, which become the base quantities for that context.
-Other kinds of quantity of quantity can be declared by a defining expression in terms of base quantities and other quantities already declared.
+Other kinds of quantity can be declared by providing an expression that describes quantity in terms of the base quantities and possibly other quantities already declared.

-For instance, the following displays the tuple ``(1,1,0)`` representing the dimensions :math:`I^1V^1T^0`, i.e., dimensions of current and voltage.
+For instance, in the following code block, power is declared in terms of voltage and resistance, and resistance is declared in terms of voltage and current.
+The  dimensions of power in terms of the base quantities are :math:`I^1V^1T^0`, which is displayed by the print statement as ``(1,1,0)``.

 .. code-block:: python